ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   Currently, we will begin by referring to the existing [Interaction design workflow](https://www.figma.com/proto/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94118&scaling=min-zoom&page-id=2428%3A32954&starting-point-node-id=6280%3A94118&show-proto-sidebar=1) of the comments feature.
 Once the visual design for these components is complete, we will then be implementing those specific changes within the defined scope of development.
-However, we will still make use of existing nimble components such as `nimble-button` and `nimble-text-area` to maintain a consistent design for the initial release.
+However, we will still make use of existing nimble components such as `nimble-toggle-button` and `nimble-text-area` to maintain a consistent design for the initial release.

 ### Prior Art/Examples